 Large-scale on-farm vermicasting should be treated as a viable and sustainable nutrient and biological resource for Santa Barbara County’s agricultural industry.
 Yet, there are regulatory, financial and logistical barriers to adoption in our region.
 Our Worm Farm Project is a long-term “proof of concept” that will pilot the on-farm production processes needed to cost-effectively develop a vermicompast system, identify and document barriers, develop farm operation protocols and showcase the community-wide benefits of worms and vermicast to agriculture and ecosystems.

-The project team is studying quite a few different metrics – both environmental and agricultural.
+The SOIL (Saving Organics Investing in Land) project team is studying quite a few different metrics – both environmental and agricultural.
 The questions we are attempting to answer include the following:

 - Can vermicast improve the health and productivity of perennial berry crops?